 Rebuilding broken relationships requires an effort.
 We have to work on forgiveness, looking within to pinpoint the root issues, take responsibility and consider how we come across.
 It can be a matter of concentrating and focusing so we can listen to what someone is saying; making eye contact, keeping the lines of communication open, and then figuring out the best ways to connect and understand one another.
 How?
 By making an effort to focus on what is being said, not thinking ahead to what we might say in response.
 Also, by noticing what hidden messages our body language is giving to the person with whom we are speaking.
 All of this means checking our egos and attitudes at the door so we can truly repair relationships.

 None of us are perfect, so there will be times when we need to repair broken relationships, but being willing to change remains an important part of any relationship long before it ever reaches a breaking point.
-With emails and texting, face to face communication skills seem to be dwindling.
-So when we’re in relationships, we really have to be proactive, and expect to bend and flex and being willing to change in order to work through misunderstandings as the relationship grows, and be willing to take the first step in resolving the situation.
+With emails and texting, face to face communication skills seems to be dwindling.
+So when we’re in relationships, we really have to be proactive and expect to bend and flex and being willing to change in order to work through misunderstandings as the relationship grows and be willing to take the first step in resolving the situation.

 I would love to hear at least one particular thing you have found very effective when repairing broken relationships.
 Feel free to leave a comment below and I’ll be sure to respond.